 Government report on the future

-The Government foresight report will be prepared by exploiting national foresight procedures and by trying out new ways of working.
+The Government Report on the Future was prepared by exploiting national foresight procedures and by trying out new ways of working.
 Besides the Government foresight report, the Government will also exploit foresight in its strategic procedures.
-This means that new processes will be created to support foresight and to bolster existing processes so that a foresight perspective can be brought into decision-making processes.
+This means creating new processes to support foresight and bolstering existing ones so that a foresight perspective can be brought into decision-making processes.